Posted by Michael Barber, October 06, 2013 (last updated on June 24, 2019)

 E-coli is often the result of eating uncooked hamburger, and unpasteurized juices and milk.
 Sprouts are also common carriers of e-coli so it's best to cook meats thoroughly and wash vegetables completely before consumption.
 If your symptoms don't subside within 48 to 72 hours or you are in a high-risk category, seek out retail clinics offering emergency care.

-With salmonella, symptoms include fever, abdominal cramping and pain, headache, nausea and vomiting.
+With salmonella, symptoms include fever, abdominal pain and cramping, headache, nausea and vomiting.
 Common sources of salmonella include undercooked meat including chicken, pork and fish.
 Many areas in the U.S. are warm enough all year round to indulge in outdoor barbecues.
 FoodSafe.gov offers a great chart on how longs meats and fish should be cooked to avoid salmonella.

 It's best to be prepared and know the urgent care centers in your area so if food poisoning occurs, you can seek out immediate treatment.
 Salmonella may require antibiotics to rid your body of the bacteria.